craftcms/docs/docs/4.x/extend/generator.md

 ::: warning
 There’s no two ways about it: this section is extremely confusing.
 It’s intended only for developers with complete or near-complete plugins that provide their own extension points.

-If you’re new here, consider skipping to [Recipes](recipes.md)!
+If you’re new here, consider skipping to our [topics](topics.md) overview!
 :::

 Generator can even generate _generators_ for your plugin!
-Any plugin that itself exposes [points of extension](recipes.md) may benefit from bundling a generator:
+Any plugin that itself exposes [points of extension](topics.md) may benefit from bundling a generator:

 <Generator component="generator" plugin="my-plugin" />